 Safety for All

-The biggest downside of the box tie design is that it is prone to cause injury.
-Hands sensation and movement (closing and opening hands) should be continuously monitored to make sure everything is in working order.
-Good placement of the single column tie and chest wrap will contribute to reduce the risks.
+Hand sensations and movement (closing and opening hands) should be continuously monitored to ensure everything is in working order.
+Good placement of the single-column tie and chest wrap will contribute to reduce the risks.

-X Friction Box Tie
+X Friction Chest Wrap

 Finishing the Tie